 The IMHR Prize for Excellence and Innovation in Mental Health Research is our newest way to reward outstanding achievements in the science of mental health!
-Applications are due in October and the awards gala will be held in November.
+Application due dates and awards dinner and gala scheduling will be announced soon!
 Visit our page to learn more!

 IMHR’s Research Grant Cycles